 As always, there tend to be multiple explanations of subjects that are open to interpretations.
 Sales and marketing automation are no different, and the two main views are:

 - Marketing automation refers to the top and middle-of-the-funnel activities, whereas sales automation covers the lower end of the funnel.

 - Marketing automation manages and automates all marketing touchpoints, whereas sales automation facilitates the internal workflows (e.g., streamline your sales pipeline with alerts.)

 The best marketing automation tools

-The market is filled with tools that promise to make marketing automation fast, easy and effective - but it can be difficult to choose a tool that's right for your company.
-In this chapter, we'll explain what you should look for in a prospective marketing automation tool, and give some suggestions of leading tools to try.
-If you want more detail, take a look at our article on what to consider when choosing a marketing automation tool.
+The market is filled with tools that promise to make marketing automation fast, easy and effective - but choosing the right tool for your company can be challenging.
+In this chapter, we'll explain what you should look for in a prospective marketing automation tool and give some suggestions for leading tools to try.
+If you want more detail, look at our article on what to consider when choosing a marketing automation tool.

 Look into the origins of the tool